simrenbasra/simys-blog/_posts/2024-12-10-12_days_of_data_intro.md

 **Introducing the 12 Days of Data!**

-This Thursday _(12/12)_, I will start work on this project with the goal of having a working prototype ready by Christmas Eve!
+This Thursday _(12/12)_, I will start work on this project with the goal of having a working solution ready by Christmas Eve!
 I’m excited to see how well I can progress over the next 12 days.

 In this post, I’ll introduce the project objective and outline how I plan to document the process and share updates!